 Both originate from the spinous processes and attach on the ribs, which is why they are also referred to as spinocostal muscles.
 There are two of them, as follows:

-- Serratus posterior superior muscle: runs from the spinous processes of the C6 to T2 vertebrae caudolaterally to the 2nd to 5th ribs.
+- Serratus posterior superior muscle: runs from nuchal ligament and spinous processes of vertebrae C7-T3.
 This muscle is covered by the rhomboids and the trapezius.

-- Serratus posterior inferior muscle: originates from the thoracolumbar fascia as well as the spinous processes of the lower thoracic vertebrae and upper lumbar vertebrae.
+- Serratus posterior inferior muscle: originates from the spinous processes of vertebrae T11-L2.
 From there, it ascends craniolaterally to the 9th to 12th ribs.
 The latissimus dorsi lies above this muscle.

 Both muscles are counted among the secondary back muscles, meaning that they migrated to the back in the course of embryogenesis.
 They are supplied by the intercostal nerves deriving from the anterior rami of the spinal nerves.

 The serratus posterior muscles contribute to the movement and stabilization of the vertebral column and the thorax.
 The serratus posterior superior elevates the ribs and thus supports the inspiration (accessory muscle of inspiration).
 Furthermore, the activation on both sides extends the thoracic vertebral column while a unilateral contraction rotates it to the opposite side.

 In contrast the serratus posterior inferior helps during expiration by depressing the ribs (accessory muscle of expiration).
 This muscle can also extend (bilateral contraction) and rotate (unilateral contraction) the spine.